cratekube/cratekube/docs/Architecture.md

 # Components

-The following architecture is compromised of multiple components.
+The following architecture is comprised of multiple components.
 At a high level, a distinction can be drawn between the components that are provided as a part of Kubernetes and those that will be created by the CrateKube team to instantiate and manage Kubernetes.
 For reference, both types of components are listed below.

 ## Kubernetes Components